jasson112/eval/README.md

 Please return a description of:
 1. What needed to be fixed, if anything.
+2. Whether or not the developer succeeded in satifying the requirements of the task.
 2. Your code review comments.

 The thoughtfulness and thoroughness of the reivew and analysis will be used as evaluation criteria for your employment at Voxie.